Afula: Jewish Afula (est. 1925)

+In 1924 former leaders of Hashomer established an arms factory in Afula.
+Disguised as a farm equipment repair workshop, it produced bullets and weapon parts.

 By the 1931 census, the population had increased to 874; with 786 Jews, 86 Muslims, nine Christians, and three classified as "no religion", in a total of 236 houses.

-In a 1945 survey the population of ʿAfula was estimated as 2300 Jews and ten Muslims.
+In a 1945 survey, the population of ʿAfula was estimated at 2300 Jews and ten Muslims.
 The town had a total of 18,277 dunams of land, according to an official land and population survey.
 Of this, 145 dunams of land was used to cultivate citrus and bananas, 347 dunams were for plantations and irrigable land, 15,103 for cereals, while 992 dunams were built-up land.

 During this time, the community was served by the Jezreel Valley Railway, a side branch of the larger Hejaz Railway.
 Since 1913 it had also been the terminus station of the branch connecting it to Jenin and later also to Nablus.
 Sabotage actions of Jewish underground militias in 1945, 1946 and shortly before the 1948 Arab–Israeli War rendered first the connection to Jenin, then progressively the entire Valley Railway, inoperable.

 State of Israel

 Railroad (1948-49; 2010s)

 Repairs to the Jezreel Valley Railway after 1948 restored service to Haifa, but only until 1949 when it was abandoned.
-In 2011 construction began on a large-scale project to build a new standard gauge railway from Haifa to Beit She'an with stations in Afula and other towns, along roughly the same route as the historic valley railway.
-Israel Railways began passenger service on the new railway on October 16, 2016.
+In 2011, construction began on a large-scale project to build a new standard gauge railway from Haifa to Beit She'an with stations in Afula and other towns, along roughly the same route as the historical valley railway.
+Israel Railways began passenger service on the new line on October 16, 2016.

 Terror attacks (1990s-2000s)

 Due to Afula's proximity to the West Bank, it has been a target for Palestinian political violence.
 On 6 April 1994, the Afula Bus suicide bombing killed five people in the center of Afula.
-In the Afula axe attack in November 1994, a 19-year-old female soldier was attacked and murdered by an axe-wielding Arab Hamas member. ʿAfula also was the target of a suicide attack on a bus on 5 March 2002, in which one person died and several others were injured at ʿAfula's central bus station.
-In the Afula mall bombing on 19 May 2003, a woman suicide bomber blew herself up at the Amakim mall, killing three and wounding 70.
+In the Afula axe attack in November 1994, a 19-year-old female soldier was attacked and murdered by an axe-wielding Arab Hamas member.

+During the Second Intifada, Afula was the target of a suicide attack on a bus on 5 March 2002, in which one person died and several others were injured at Afula's central bus station.
+In the Afula mall bombing on 19 May 2003, a female suicide bomber blew herself up at the Amakim mall, killing three and wounding 70.
 This attack was claimed by the Islamic Jihad Movement in Palestine and the Fatah movement's Al-Aqsa Martyrs Brigades.

 2006 Lebanon War

-On 17 July 2006, during the 2006 Lebanon War, Hezbollah fired Katyusha rockets at ʿAfula, one of the southernmost rocket attacks on Israel from Lebanon.
+On 17 July 2006, during the 2006 Lebanon War, Hezbollah fired Katyusha rockets at Afula, one of the southernmost rocket attacks on Israel from Lebanon.
 Six people were treated for shock as a result of the attack.
 On 28 July, a rocket landed causing a fire.
 The rocket carried 100 kg of explosives.